WARP-LAB/WARP-GUIDES-WEBPACK/01-helloworld/readme.md

 rm -rf $(pwd)/public/assets/** && NODE_ENV=development npx webpack --config=$(pwd)/webpack.front.config.js --progress
 ```

 SCSS and CSS is compiled and spit out in a file under `public/assets` named the same as the entry point key of the JavaScript from which SCSS was included in the first place.
 See how `index.legacy.css` was compiled into the output.
+And *Hello World* in browser now has colors!

 ## PostCSS plugins